Even Faster Kernel Matrix Linear Algebra via Density Estimation: Technical Overview of Upper Bounds

-This discussion makes it clear that the extra undesired $1/\eps$ factor is from the bucketing procedure.
-Rather than using one KDE data-structure per bucket (with a fixed $\mu$), our main idea is thus to use an \emph{adaptive} choice of $\mu$, depending on the approximate value of the bucket.
+Thus, our third idea is the following.
+Rather than using one KDE data-structure per bucket (with fixed $\mu$ as done in \cite{b0}), we use an \emph{adaptive} choice of $\mu$, depending on the approximate value of the bucket.
 We have to handle two regimes: the first is when the bucket has mass more than $1/\sqrt{n}$, i.e., consider coordinates with value $\Theta(2^{t}/\sqrt{n})$ for some parameter $t \ge 0$.
 Such buckets can only have at most $O(n/2^{2t})$ many coordinates, since the total $\ell_2$ squared sum of the input $y$ is bounded by $1$.
-For this bucket, if we set some additive error $\mu_t$, then the total additive error we get for the contribution of coordinates in this bucket is $\Theta(2^{t}/\sqrt{n})$ coming from factoring out the coordinates $y_j$ in the KDE sum, times $O(n/2^{2t})$, coming from the size of the bucket since the KDE query gives a scaled sum, times $\mu_t$.
+For this bucket, we scale the corresponding coordinates in $y$ by a fixed factor of $\Theta(\sqrt{n}/2^t)$ to ensure that all the coordinates are now in the range $(0, 1)$.
+We then evaluate the weighted KDE sum via one underlying KDE query, using our new transformed weights, using the previous idea.
+If we set the error for this bucket to be $\mu_t$, then the total additive error we get for the contribution of coordinates in this bucket is $\Theta(2^{t}/\sqrt{n})$, coming from factoring out the normalization that we performed on the coordinates $y_j$ in our weighted KDE sum, times $O(n/2^{2t})$, coming from the size of the bucket since the KDE query gives a scaled sum, times $\mu_t$.
 Thus, the additive error per bucket can be approximately bounded by $\approx \frac{2^{t}}{\sqrt{n}} \times \frac{n}{2^{2t}} \times \mu_t$.
-The right choice is to set $\mu \approx \frac{2^t \eps^2}{n}$, bounding the overall additive error per bucket by $\wt O(\eps^2/\sqrt{n})$, which allows us to control the total error on across $1/\eps$ buckets.
+The right choice is to set $\mu \approx \frac{2^t \eps}{n}$, bounding the overall additive error per bucket by $\wt O(\eps/\sqrt{n})$, which allows us to control the total error across all buckets.
+Buckets that are smaller than $1/\sqrt{n}$, say $\Theta(\frac{1}{2^t \sqrt{n}})$ for $t \ge 1$ are also shown to require $\mu \approx \frac{2^t \eps}{n}$, although the analysis is slightly different.
+Thus, the overall query time is approximately across \emph{all} buckets for a fixed coordinate, avoiding the $1/\eps$ overhead.
+One important point to note is that we have to be careful and bound the overall running time of creating all the different KDE datastructures as well.
+Note that \cref{a8} only holds for non-negative vectors.
+This is not a limitation of our algorithm or our analysis, but could come from a fundamental barrier based on SETH, which we quantify in \cref{a21} and \cref{a20} by studying a related family of matrices where obtaining relative error for non-negative matrix vector is possible in sub-quadratic time, but is not possible with mixed signs under SETH.